aksel-blaise/dalton/LM3d3/selden-lm3d3.md

-I extend my gratitude to Christian S. Hoggard and David K. Thulman for their thoughtful comments and constructive criticisms on the draft of this landmarking protocol, which was originally developed for the study of [Gahagan bifaces](https://github.com/aksel-blaise/gahaganmorph2/blob/master/analysis/landmarking-protocol.md) (Selden Jr., Dockall, and Dubied 2020), and is extended here for an analysis of Dalton point morphology.
+I extend my gratitude to Christian S. Hoggard and David K. Thulman for their thoughtful comments and constructive criticisms on the draft of the landmarking protocol developed for the study of [Gahagan bifaces](https://github.com/aksel-blaise/gahaganmorph2/blob/master/analysis/landmarking-protocol.md) (Selden Jr., Dockall, and Dubied 2020), which is extended here for an analysis of Dalton point morphology.
 This iteration of the landmarking protocol was developed using the [`digit3DLand`](https://github.com/morphOptics/digit3DLand) package in